OliverSpeir/reading-notes/Table of Contents.md

 # READING NOTES

-- this is designed to keep track of my observations and questions from the reading assignments throughout the codefellows courses
+This is designed to keep track of my observations and questions from the reading assignments throughout the codefellows courses

 ## 301